felippe-regazio/web-elements/source/fm-imgprev/readme.md

 | data-on:image | Triggered when an image is loaded |
 | data-on:reset | Triggered when the box is reseted or a image has been removed |

-This events must be added on the `input` root element.
+This events must be added on the `input` type file element.

 # Styling